visoftsolutions/ksox-web/README.md

 ### - **LimitOrder component**

-A place in the market where orders are set up and finalize
+to see a place in the market where orders are set up and finalize

 ```sh
 choose branch 13-develop-limit-order-component-for-ksox-web-exchange-section